Adventure Medical makes our highly-rated Medical Kits, like this 2.0 Medical Kit, which is made for 2-day trips for 1 to 6 people

 Kits are organized around common injuries or problems that are likely to be encountered.
 Rather than sift through a hundred bandages, you can find exactly what you need right away.
 An “inner-pack” organization scheme compartmentalizes the kit into logical problem-solving modules, with color-coded packets split up by ailment for easy identification.
 You’ll be able to find the supplies you need for a particular ailment fast with this modular system.
 NOTE: first aid kits, such as the Coastal First Aid Kit, do not utilize this modular system and are designed for day trip use only.

 The items in the kits are top quality, and in reasonable quantities.
 We say reasonable because most kits advertise hundreds of insignificant items (like tool kits at discount stores that count every wire terminal), but they lack the quality and diversity of products necessary to handle emergencies.
 We’re proud of both the Adventure Medical Kits and West Marine Kits’ quality inventories.
+We even have an Adventure Medical kit called the Trail Dog First Aid Kit, for hunting dogs, water dogs, or the pup that gets into trouble.

 Boaters’ first-aid kits have to remain functional in the marine environment, which is generally wet and less than sanitary.
 Both the Adventure Medical Kits and West Marine Kits are packaged in durable nylon cases, which have waterproof transparent inner packs to protect the contents.
 This combination keeps the kits from slip-sliding away (apologies to Paul Simon), and allows you to see what’s in each pack without rummaging around.